5-7 September 2022, The Richard Doll Building, University of Oxford, Oxford, UK

-This new and timely two day international meeting will be devoted to up-to-date developments relating to COVID-19 vaccines currently in use and being developed worldwide to tackle the ongoing COVID-19 pandemic.
+This new and timely three day international meeting will be devoted to up-to-date developments relating to COVID-19 vaccines currently in use and being developed worldwide to tackle the ongoing COVID-19 pandemic.

 There will also be an additional focus, relating to the sister UIV 2022 meeting, on the potential ongoing problems that may arise with seasonal influenza in 2022 and beyond and the clear evidence that the seasonal influenza in the 2020/2021 was minimal during the COVID-19 pandemic in that period.

-Please also note that there is a special preferential registration rate for attendance at the UIV 2022 & CCVW 2022 meetings which can be located on the Registration page.
+Please also note that there is a special preferential registration rate for attendance at the UIV 2022 & CCVW 2023 meetings which can be located on the registration page.

 Scientific Advisory Panel